agrogan1/dataviz/data-driven-report-demo/README.md

 The RMarkdown system allows rapid updating of timely content into multiple output formats.

-> NB: In order to not distract from the overall idea, these examples use the *lorem ipsum* placeholder text that can be found all around the typography and typesetting worlds.

 An example data driven document can be found here.

 ## Output Examples